 Gentlemen’s Prestige Rides.

-1 Global Movement: Gravel; the hottest most important category in cycling, is literally and metaphorically the future of the sport.
+1 Global Movement: Gravel.
+The hottest, most important category in cycling, gravel is literally and metaphorically the future of the sport.

 The Continental was one of the first, largest and most successful Brand Content Campaigns of its kind.